The Exes Title Card

 - Lazy Bum: Haskell

 Haskell: We Lutz-es are a sedentary people.
-I was 9 before I saw my grandpa stand.
+I was 9 before I saw my grandfather stand.

 - Subverted.
 Stuart thinks Chuck is hitting on him, but is convinced otherwise by Phil.
 Turns out he was right all along.

-- To patch things up with Stuart and his assistant Deanna (who Phil slept with), Phil pretends to be gay.
+- To patch things up with Stuart and his assistant Deanna (whom Phil slept with), Phil pretends to be gay.
 Deanna thinks Phil and Stuart are a couple.

 - My Beloved Smother: How Haskell's various anecdotes about his mother portray her.